gokhanceyhan/gMOCO/README.md

 ## Deployment

 If you would like to deploy your application to the cloud to be able to use it from anywhere, you can sign up a free account at [Shinyapps.io](https://shiny.rstudio.com/deploy/).
-In this case, follow the steps at [Shinyapps.io/Getting started](https://shiny.rstudio.com/articles/shinyapps.html)
+In this case, follow the steps at [Shinyapps.io/Getting started](https://shiny.rstudio.com/articles/shinyapps.html).

+## Example
+You can visit [onlinemoco visualizer](https://onlinemoco.shinyapps.io/gMOCO/) to see the application.
+You can use it as well by submitting your input file.
+However, that is a free account provided by Shinyapps and limited to 25 hours of use per month per account.
+So, you may not reach the application if it hits the time limit.

 ## Authors